Morris J. Berman oil spill: Cleanup of oil

 Over 1,000 workers from 15 agencies and groups came together after the spill to clean up affected areas.
-In total the workers put in over 1.5 million man hours of work.
+In total, the workers put in over 1.5 million man hours of work.
 The complete cleanup and assessment of the spill took 114 days.

-Eight days after the spill on January 15, the barge was towed to an area 37 km Northeast of San Juan and intentionally sunk under government supervision to a depth of 2 km in an underwater canyon, where it is still located today.
+Eight days after the spill, on January 15, the barge was towed to an area 37 km (23 miles) northeast of San Juan and intentionally sunk under government supervision to a depth of 2 km (1.2 miles) in an underwater canyon, where it is still located today.
 This decision was ultimately made after it was determined that transporting the remaining oil off of the barge would not be feasible.
 The barge was sunk at an isolated site that does not experience much ship traffic to avoid further damage.
 The cleaning of the majority of the oil was completed by April 1994.
 The cost of the cleanup amounted to approximately $130 million.

 The general consensus among several newspaper articles and reports is that the overall response to the spill was a success, as based on the parameters set forth by the Oil Pollution Act of 1990.
-Despite the overall success of the cleanup it was found that there were several areas for improvement though.
+Despite the overall success of the cleanup, though, it was found that there were several areas for improvement.
 One glaring example of possible improvement was the actions of the crew of the Emily S. The crew did not have proper supplies and were not properly trained to deal with the situation that they were faced with.
 The cable that broke during the incident was in a severe case of disrepair and had broken once five months prior to the spill.
-A new cable was supposed to be installed, and if one had been, the spill could have been completely avoided.
+A new cable was supposed to be installed, and if one had been, the spill could have been avoided.
 The crew also did not have sufficient supplies on board their vessel to properly repair the broken line.
-It was also found in federal investigations following the spill that negligent behavior was encouraged aboard the Emily S. This made it obvious that the crews of oil carrying vessels needed to be properly trained and equipped.
+It was also found in federal investigations following the spill that negligent behavior was encouraged aboard the Emily S. This made it obvious that the crews of oil-carrying vessels needed to be properly trained and equipped.